selimkayali/flask-ml-service/README.md

 Then, we connected the GitHub Actions to Azure DevOps Pipelines and switched the code to a sklearn model that can forecast house prices.

+# For future:
+We can add more trained models with different variations, Add more data samples,
+Treat missing outlier values,
+Feature engineering,
+Hyperparameter tuning.

 -

 Video link: